Meet the team

 Prior to this, Olivia led Bridges Fund Management’s impact management strategy in the UK across all fund types (growth equity, social impact bond, social enterprises and property).
 She previously worked for CDC, the UK’s Development Finance Institution, and with the DFID Impact Fund.

-Olivia has an MA in International Relations from King’s College London, and a BA (Hons) in History from Durham University.
+She has an MA in International Relations from King’s College London, and a BA (Hons) in History from Durham University.

 Olivia is from London but is currently based in New York.
 She has also previously lived in Tanzania.